Arthur Herbert, 1st Earl of Torrington: Flag officer

 Herbert was appointed Rear-admiral of England in 1683 and Master of the Robes in 1685.
 These employments brought him in £4,000 a year.
-However, when King James II required him to promise that he would vote for the repeal of the Test Act, which prevented Roman Catholics from holding public office, his answer was "that his honour and conscience would not permit him to give any such pledge".
+However, when James II of England required him to promise that he would vote for the repeal of the Test Act, which prevented Roman Catholics from holding public office, his answer was "that his honour and conscience would not permit him to give any such pledge".
 The King replied: "Nobody doubts your honour, but a man who lives as you do ought not to talk about his conscience".
 To this reproach (which came from a bad grace from the lover of Catherine Sedley) Herbert replied: "I have my faults, sir; but I could name people who talk much more about conscience than I am in the habit of doing, and yet lead lives as loose as mine."
 The King immediately dismissed him from all his offices.

+Disguised as a common sailor, Herbert went to the Dutch Republic in June 1688, carrying the Invitation to William.
+There, he offered his services to William, Prince of Orange at The Hague.
+Herbert was actively involved in the preparations for the 1688 invasion and for propaganda purposes the Prince appointed him as the lieutenant-admiral general of the Dutch States Navy and commander-in-chief of the fleet which would take him to England on 6 October.
+However, the Prince decreed that until the moment of rendezvous with the English fleet, Herbert would share command with Lieutenant-Admiral Cornelis Evertsen the Youngest and consult with him on all significant matters.
+Cornelis Tromp, an aging Dutch officer who still nominally held the post of lieutenant-admiral general, was not consulted by the Prince.